Lori Giuffré, DVM — Chief of Staff

 Dr. Gurshman focuses on general medicine and truly believes in delivering the best possible care for, and establishing close relationships with, her clients and their pets.
 In her spare time Dr. Gurshman enjoys running and quilting.
 She also likes to spend time with her friends, family and her lovely cat.

-Dr. Carraher's medical interests include preventive care, client education, and surgery.
+Dr. Jorch's medical interests include preventive care, client education, and surgery.
 In her free time, she enjoys sailing, horseback riding, traveling, and spending time with family and friends.
-Dr. Carraher has one dog named Gia that she adopted during veterinary school on the island of St. Kitts, and two horses that she adopted 7 years ago.
+Dr. Jorch has one dog named Gia that she adopted during veterinary school on the island of St. Kitts, and two horses that she adopted 7 years ago.